mrhillsman/cert-genaieng-obsidian/08-machine-learning-with-python/module03/Building Supervised Learning Models.md

 ![[videoframe_317731.png]]

+- To check whether an independent feature is import you can tune k with and without the feature and evaluate the change in model performance

 ___
 ## Bias, Variance, and Ensemble Models

+- bias - how on target or off target the darts; accuracy
+- variance - how spread out the darts are representing precision

 ![[videoframe_46484.png]]

 ![[videoframe_62593.png]]

+**prediction bias** - refers to how precise a models predictions are

 ![[videoframe_78438.png]]

+- Prediction variance measures how much a model's predictions fluctuate when trained on different subsets of the same dataset
+- When a model exhibits high prediction variance, it becomes extremely sensitive to changes in the selected training data.
+- High variance causes the model to overfit the training data and track noise or outliers present in the training data.
+In contrast, models that generalize well to unseen data are necessarily less sensitive to noise.
+They have low prediction variance.

 ![[videoframe_141807.png]]

 ![[videoframe_183138.png]]

+1. Weak Learners vs. Strong Learners
+	- **Weak learner** is a model that performs **only slightly better than random guessing** (i.e., it has a small predictive power).
+	    - Characteristics: **High bias, low variance**, meaning it **oversimplifies** patterns in the data and leads to **underfitting**.
+	- **Strong learner** is a model that is much more capable of making accurate predictions.
+	    - Characteristics: **Low bias, high variance**, meaning it can **capture complex relationships** but may overfit to training data.

+2. Bias-Variance Tradeoff
+	- **Bias**: Error due to overly simplistic assumptions (e.g., assuming a linear relationship when the true pattern is non-linear).
+High bias leads to **underfitting**.
+	- **Variance**: Sensitivity to small fluctuations in training data, causing the model to perform well on training data but poorly on new data.
+High variance leads to **overfitting**.

+3. Ensemble Learning Techniques - to balance **bias and variance**, two main ensemble methods are used:
+	- **Bagging (Bootstrap Aggregating)**
+	    - Reduces **variance** by training multiple weak models independently on different subsets of data and averaging their predictions (e.g., **Random Forest**).
+	    - Helps **stabilize predictions** and reduce overfitting.
+	- **Boosting**
+	    - Reduces **bias** by training weak learners sequentially, with each model improving on the errors of the previous one (e.g., **AdaBoost, Gradient Boosting, XGBoost**).
+	    - Helps in learning **complex patterns** but can overfit if not properly controlled.

+4. Decision Trees as Base Learners
+	- **Decision trees** (or regression trees for continuous targets) are commonly used as base learners in ensemble methods.
+	- **bias and variance can be adjusted**:
+	    - **Shallow trees** (low depth) → High bias, low variance (weak learners).
+	    - **Deep trees** (high depth) → Low bias, high variance (strong learners).

+_bagging helps control variance, boosting helps reduce bias, and decision trees are often chosen because their complexity can be adjusted to serve as either weak or strong learners_

 **Bagging and Boosting**
 - well-known ensemble methods that effectively balance bias and variance